marcmarinam/obsidian-fmp/Onboarding/Onboarding storage.md

 TODO

 #### Completed onboarding
 1. What counts as completed onboarding?
-When they leave and create >1 extra nodes?
-Or when they get to the success screen?
+	1. When they leave and create >1 extra nodes?
+	2. Any tree change outside of onboarding?
+	3. When they get to the success screen?
+	4. When they reach 3 generations up?
+2. Do we only remind users to complete onboarding on their first tree or any tree they create?